sodadata/soda-core/docs/getting-started/5_min_tutorial.md

 ```
 Output:<br />
 ![tutorial-output](../assets/images/tutorial-output.png){:height="340px" width="340px"}
 3. Note the three tests that Soda SQL configured in `demodata.yml`.
-When it creates this file, Soda SQL pre-populates it with the `test` and `metric` configurations it deems useful based on the data in the table it analyzed.
+When it created this file, Soda SQL pre-populated it with the `test` and `metric` configurations it deemed useful based on the data in the table it analyzed.
 Read more about the [Anatomy of the scan YAML file]({% link documentation/scan.md %}anatomy-of-the-scan-yaml-file).

 ## Run a scan